the-events-calendar/the-events-calendar/readme.md

 4. **Please fork the develop branch and submit your pull requests against that branch.** This is the branch with the latest code we are working on.
 Pull requests to the master branch can't be merged automatically and may be closed.

-5. **If you are using a clone of this repository directly as a WordPress plugin, you should keep `define('SCRIPT_DEBUG', true)` in your wp-config.php**.
-Our scripts are minified during the deployment process, so loading the unminified version is currently the only way to get the latest javascript code.
+5. **When developing apply `define('SCRIPT_DEBUG', true)` in your wp-config.php**.
+This will load unminified versions of our js assets and give you some debugging information in your dev console.

+6. **Make yourself familiar with the dev folder, its readme and run the appropriate Grunt tasks before committing**.
+Js minification, css minification, debug code removal, linting and more should be performed as you develop.
+Its all done with the grunt tasks defined in the dev folder.

-6. **Lastly: We don't recommend using the develop branch on production sites!** You’re welcome to give it a shot, but it is totally unrecommended - and we cannot provide any support if things go wrong.
+7. **Lastly: We don't recommend using the develop branch on production sites!** You’re welcome to give it a shot, but it is totally unrecommended - and we cannot provide any support if things go wrong.
 You’re on your own if you run develop code on your site.

 That's all! please have fun and code responsibly :)